 3. The Grantwatch Program – Grants for Veterans

-Grantwatch is an online educational resource that provides information on a wide variety of government grants.
-One of these is designed to aid veterans in financing their small business.
-It’s a great tool for veterans who own their business.
+Grantwatch is an online educational resource that provides information on a wide variety of government va business grants.
+One of these is designed to aid veteran business grants in financing their small business.
+It’s a great tool for va small business grants for veterans who own their business.
 Aside from veterans, people with businesses that specifically work to aid veterans may also apply for this program.
-A sampling of the grants found on the site includes grants that:
+A sampling of the grants found on the site includes va business grants that:

 - Are Specifically for non-profit organizations that support veterans and their families